 So what was it?

-It’s widely believed the worker was applying speed tape to the plane and, in that case, it was perfectly OK and safe to do so.
+The worker really was applying speed tape, not duct tape, to the plane and, in that case, it was perfectly OK and safe to do so.

 Speed tape (also known as aluminum foil tape) is an aluminum pressure-sensitive tape used to do minor repairs on, along with other things, planes.
 It’s used as a temporary repair material until a more permanent repair can be done.
 It looks like duct tape (gee, ya THINK?) but its adhesive can stick onto an airplane fuselage or wing at high speeds, which is how it got its name.
 It’s approved by the manufacturer, the FAA and airlines’ engineering departments for certain temporary repairs.